gyda13/BusinessManagerAPI/README.md

 http://127.0.0.1:8080/api/users/:userID/products |`Get` | get all products for one user

-choose bearer token auth type and use your last token with the add products request add product body example:
+Choose bearer token auth type and use your last token with the add products request

+add product body example:
 ```json
 {